Pacific Legal Foundation: Separation of powers

-In Garrison v.
-U.S. Department of Education, PLF challenged the cancellation of federal student debt, arguing that it exceeded executive authority and violated the Constitution's separation of powers.
-The Supreme Court later ruled in another case, where the Foundation had submitted an amicus brief, finding that the HEROES Act did not authorize the student debt cancellation, effectively ending the program.

-PLF opposes judicial deference, the practice of courts yielding its judgement to another party, particularly a regulatory agency.
-The Ohio Supreme Court struck down judicial deference at the state level in a PLF case, TWISM Ents., LLC v.
-State Bd. of Registration for Professional Engineers & Surveyors.
-In March 2024, lawmakers in Indiana, Nebraska, and Idaho passed bills to end judicial deference practices in each state.
-The bills were based on model legislation developed by PLF and The Goldwater Institute, known as the Judicial Deference Reform Act.
+During the COVID-19 pandemic, PLF helped to draft and advance legislation in 11 states to limit executive powers.

 Historic legal areas

 Freedom of speech and association

 PLF successfully challenged Minnesota polling place laws that violated voters' right to free speech in Minnesota Voters Alliance v.
 Mansky.
 The Supreme Court held 7–2 in favor of PLF's client, the Minnesota Voters Alliance, finding that the state's restrictions on clothing worn in the polling place were not reasonable and violated the First Amendment.
 PLF was also instrumental in overturning a Virginia law banning the advertising of happy hours, suing on behalf of restaurateurs who could not advertise drink specials in the state in violation of the First Amendment.
 Additionally, in Keller v.
 State Bar of California, PLF successfully curbed the California State Bar's use of compulsory dues to finance political and ideological activities.

+PLF represents two freelancer groups suing to block the implementation of California AB5, which severely limits the number of pieces freelance writers and photographers may provide to publishers.
+The lawsuit alleges that the law treats journalists differently than fine artists, grant writers, and marketing representatives.

+Other

+In the early 1980s, PLF filed a case that critics have called a strategic lawsuit against public participation (SLAPP), which attempted to obtain the mailing list of the Abalone Alliance to get the group to pay for the police costs of the largest anti-nuclear civil-disobedience act in U.S. history, at the Diablo Canyon Power Plant.
+The case was rejected multiple times for the plaintiffs' lack of standing, and was eventually dismissed altogether.
+PLF stated that it did receive funding from utility companies, but would not disclose whether PG&E, the plant's owner, had contributed.